Fractional COO for Nonprofits

 Zero-Based Budgeting & Forecasting

 You're probably using last year's budget as your foundation.
 We rebuild your budget from zero, allocate resources to strategic priorities, and implement quarterly reforecasting so you're always accurate.
+This ties directly to our revenue operations framework that makes forecasting reliable and zero-based budgeting repeatable.
 (At Greenpeace USA, we achieved 1% forecasting accuracy across a $23M annual program.)

 Systems & Process Design